Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data

-Looking more into the ratio of AI used vs. missed, we notice \textbf{students often missed opportunities to use AI for explanation and evaluation}, despite \texttt{explain} code and \texttt{explain} errors being supported by one-click features in Colab notebook.
-As shown in later analysis (\cref{susbec:class-effect}), we suspect students felt overloaded by the information from Gemini.
+Looking more into the ratio of AI usage, we notice \textbf{students often missed opportunities to use AI for explanation and evaluation}, despite \texttt{explain} code and \texttt{explain} errors being supported by one-click features in Colab notebook.
+As discussed in \cref{subsec:class-effect}, we suspect students felt overloaded by AI output.

 We also observe that \texttt{prompt quality} could have been largely improved at \step{input} step (46\% missed opportunities).
 Instead of clearly instructing the AI (e.g., “write the code to calculate the distribution of the cars by location”) and adding appropriate context (e.g., “help clean up \code{df\_games["\#total\_players"]}”), some students wrote vague prompts such as “fix it” or pasted raw outputs without clear intent in prompt.
 Without \code{clear\_instruction\_in\_prompt} or \code{provide\_context\_in\_prompt}, Gemini often produced irrelevant or hallucinated code.
 This echoes prior work that highlights \textbf{the importance of teaching students to express their requirements to LLMs}~\cite{Ma2025-wf}.